-- 1. Make sure the LED on the XL-5 is on and GREEN. - Press and hold the EZ-Set button (the LED will turn off) (A).
+- 1. Make sure the LED on the XL-2.5 is on and GREEN. - 2.
+Press and hold the EZ-Set button (the LED will turn off) (A).
 After ten seconds, the motor will beep three times and the LED will shine RED.
-Release the button (B). - 3.
-Low-Voltage Detection is now DISABLED.
+Release the button (B).

+3. Low-Voltage Detection is now DISABLED.

-XL-5 Setup Programming (Calibrating your ESC and transmitter) Read through all of the programming steps before you begin.
+XL-2.5 Setup Programming (Calibrating your ESC and transmitter) Read through all of the programming steps before you begin.
 If you get lost during programming or receive unexpected results, simply unplug the battery, wait a few seconds, plug the battery pack in, and start over.

-Disconnect one of the motor wires between the XL-5 and the motor.
-This is a precaution to prevent runaway when the speed control is turned on before it is programmed.

-- 2. Connect a fully charged battery pack to the XL-5. - 3.
-Turn on the transmitter (with the throttle at neutral). - Press and hold the EZ-Set button (A).
+- 1. Disconnect one of the motor wires between the XL-2.5 and the motor.
+This is a precaution to prevent runaway when the speed control is turned on before it is programmed. - 2.
+Connect a fully charged battery pack to the XL-2.5. - 3.
+Turn on the transmitter (with the throttle at - 4.
+Press and hold the EZ-Set button (A).
 The LED will first turn green and then red.
-Release the button.
+Release the button. - 5.
+When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there (B). - 6.
+When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - 7.
 When the LED blinks GREEN ONCE, programming is complete.
-The LED will then shine green or red (depending on Low-Voltage Detection setting), indicating the XL-5 is on and at neutral (D).
+The LED will then shine green or red (depending on Low-Voltage Detection setting), indicating the XL-2.5 is on and at neutral (D).

+Green then Red

-XL-5 Operation
+XL-2.5 Operation

-To operate the speed control and test the programming, reconnect the motor wires and place the vehicle on a stable block or stand so that all of the drive wheels are off the ground.
+To operate the speed control and test the programming, reconnect the motor wires and place the vehicle on a stable block or stand so that all of the driven wheels are off the ground.